Cealgair/cealgairs-ct-downloader/windows/readme.txt

   Usage of "icons"
   ----------------

   This program creates the menu icons for your distribution.
-It keeps the original icons for the Nintendo cups, puts a dice as the icon for the Wiimm cup and puts the first three letters of the first track for every other cup.
+It keeps the original icons for the Nintendo cups, puts a die as the icon for the Wiimm cup and puts the first three letters of the first track for every other cup.
 If you want it to behave differently, you can change its source code or make the icons manually.

   Usage of "bmg"
   --------------